 Oil - You can use olive oil or vegetable oil in the cast iron skillet but the higher the smoke point, the better!

-Garlic herb butter - For the compound butter, I love fresh garlic, lemon juice, and thyme.
+Garlic Herb Butter - For the compound butter, I love fresh garlic, lemon juice, and thyme.
 But you can use whatever fresh herbs you prefer!

 How to Make Juicy Chicken Breasts in a Cast Iron Skillet